Project-Haystack/xeto/src/xeto/doc.xeto/TypeSystem.md

 }
 ```

-However, this example is not covariant between the subtype is widening the
+However, this example is not covariant because the subtype is widening the
 value space of the 'a' slot resulting in compile time error:

 ```xeto